sho-kawano/sho-kawano.github.io/_posts/2024-04-22-meditation-resources-updated.md

  **Website for a deep dive**: *Path of Sincerity*

- David Sudar has an amazing [website for all things meditation](https://www.pathofsincerity.com/) for those who want to go deeper.
+ David Sudar has an amazing [website and ultimate resource guide for all things meditation](https://www.pathofsincerity.com/the-ultimate-meditation-resource-guide-books-courses-movies-buddhism-technology-etc/) for those who want to go deeper.